NethServer/nethsecurity-docs/netify_informatics.rst

 `Netify Registration <https://portal.netify.ai/register>`_

 The service can be tried for free for 7 days.
-After this period, you can choose the plan that best fits your needs and availability here:
+After this period, you can choose the plan that best fits your needs.
+See:

 `Netify Informatics Pricing <https://www.netify.ai/products/netify-informatics/pricing>`_